silosmart/ai-innovation-workspace/README.md

 # ai-innovation-workspace
-tudent workspace setup for the reflexive image-reading unit
+student workspace setup for the reflexive image-reading unit